9 Timeless Habits That Elevate You as a Dentist (Before You Even Speak)

 Your emotional composure is part of your brand.

-your ability to stay centered sets the tone for everyone around you.
+When something goes wrong, when patients are anxious, when the day feels heavy — your ability to stay centered sets the tone for everyone.

 Try this: